East, Central and Southern Africa College of Physicians (ECSACoP)

 • positively impact 200 million lives.

-The ECSACOP annual conference is a prestigious event that brings together physicians, healthcare professionals, and researchers across East, Central and Southern Africa.
-This year’s conference is a platform for discussing key challenges and advancements in medical practice and training, to improve overall healthcare in sub-Saharan Africa.
-This conference also serves as a networking opportunity delegates.
+The ECSACOP annual conference brings together physicians, healthcare professionals and researchers across East, Central and Southern Africa.
+This year’s conference is a platform for discussing key challenges and advancements in medical practice and training to improve overall healthcare in Sub-Saharan Africa.
+This event also serves as a networking opportunity for delegates.

-Over 300 delegates are expected to attend and will explore a series of themes including:
+Delegates will explore a series of themes, including:

-For any queries regarding the conference, please contact:
+For any queries regarding the conference, please contact conference2025@kapkenya.org.

 Useful resources